meatnordrink/notebook/ads/ads.md

 **Do an analysis of purchasers by country; correlate that to ad spend by country.
 Adjust as appropriate based on which countries are most profitable.**

 # FB

+*Launched India campaign on May 15th.
+If it doesn't do well, try creating from scratch; repurposed the old one that had done well.*

 ## To do:

 **When possible, make a lookalike audience based on purchasers.**